 The study didn't examine what effects this contamination might have on the corn, on the local environment or on human health.
 And despite widespread suspicion in many countries, especially in Europe, there's little conclusive evidence that GMOs cause any direct harm to people or the environment.
 The U.S. agencies that regulate them — the EPA, FDA and USDA — haven't released any condemning reports, and, not surprisingly, the companies that benefit from larger, hardier harvests give GM crops a thumbs up.
 A variety of scientists and activists continue to study and scrutinize them, however, and many remaining concerns focus largely on their unknown long-term effects.

-A 2006 USDA study (PDF) concluded that, for genetic engineering to fully succeed in the United States, the department must be able to reassure skeptical consumers.
+A USDA study from 2006 (PDF) concluded that, for genetic engineering to fully succeed in the United States, the department must be able to reassure skeptical consumers.
 The effort will depend on "our ability to identify and measure its potential benefits and its risks as well as their distribution," the report states.
 But given how widespread its adoption already is here — and how pervasive GM products are in processed foods — that may not turn out to be necessary.